Entry for the Writer's Cramp 5/20/17, Updated 8/22/17

 I'm in love with your body, and last night you were in my room, now my bed sheets smell like you.

 "It is a good song, isn't it Mom?"
+Valerie said.

-Valerie's head almost hit the roof of the car as they traveled over a big bump.
+Her head almost hit the roof of the car as they traveled over a big bump.
 At that moment, with no warning, a deer jumped out in front of the car.
 Dan slammed on the brakes and came to a dead stop just as the deer ran off into the woods on the other side of the street as quickly as it appeared.

 Valerie picked up the conversation as if nothing ever happened, while Mom and Dad tried to catch their breath.